 Thirdly, acupuncture can also promote delivery of a retained placenta.
 It can stimulate relevant hormones such as; prostaglandin and oxytocin for natural induction labour.
 According to study, acupuncture has successfully assisted 88%of women studied in inducing their overdue labour.

 There are many of our patients who had successfully given birth after couple of acupuncture treatments.
 Dr Christine also suggests the use of Chinese Medicine to nourish the well-being of the pregnant women and baby.

 Acupuncture can also be beneficial during post-natal, as this can improve new mother’s emotional wellbeing and avoid ‘baby blues’.
-During breastfeeding period, acupuncture can promotes breast milk for the baby and reduce level of Lochia.
+During the breastfeeding period, acupuncture can promote breast milk for the baby and reduce the level of Lochia.
+(Source: Click Here)

-Other benefit also includes treatment for mothers who has post-partum bleeding and will restore their overall health and wellbeing.
-Acupuncture and Chinese herbal medicine focus on improving ‘qi’ by nourishing the body of baby and mother as well as reducing weak bladder.
+Another benefit also includes treatment for mothers who have post-partum bleeding and will restore their overall health and wellbeing.
+Acupuncture and Chinese herbal medicine focus on improving ‘qi’ by nourishing the body of the baby and mother as well as reducing weak bladder.